tf-anguskong/FlemingSystems-Website/content/aboutme.md

 {{</rawhtml>}}

-My name is Tyler Fleming and I have been working in the IT field since 2011.
-It started with my time in the Army as a 25N (Joint Nodal Network Operator; really it was networking and phone systems).
+My name is Tyler Fleming and I am the founder of Fleming Systems and (currently) the only employee.
+I have been working in the IT field since 2011.
+It started with my time in the Army as a 25N and got out in 2016.
 Since then I have moved towards Cloud Services and Server Infrastructure, to include physical servers and cloud platforms like Microsoft Azure.
+I hope that you and I can work together to improve your current IT processes or implement new ones to expand your own business.

-I am currently attending College to obtain my BAS in Systems Administration and Cybersecurity, to be completed in Winter 2021.
-I am continuuosly learning new technology, my most recent endeavor was setting up this website using Hugo and Netlify!
+---
 Areas of Proficiency:

 ---